Dynamic-maturational model of attachment and adaptation: Comparison to other attachment models

-Landa and Duschinsky offer a theory about the historical development of both models to provide an explanation about why and how they differ.
+Landa and Duschinsky describe the historical development of both models to provide an explanation about why and how they differ.
 The ABC+D model initially relied on normative (average) research populations.
 Initial DMM research utilized both normative and maltreated populations, so it had a richer data set to work from.
 Each model also makes different foundational assumptions.
 The DMM (and others) assumes, as did Bowlby and Ainsworth, that a primary purpose of the attachment system for children is to maintain the attachment figure's availability.
 In the ABC+D model, as defined by Mary Main and Judith Solomon, the purpose is to maintain proximity.
 (Not all attachment theorists who use the ABC+D model use the same definitions as Mary Main.
 Increasingly, they use terms and definitions identical, or nearly so, to Crittenden's.)
+While the words availability and proximity may seem similar, they are not and they lead to significant differences in their robustness and application.

 The DMM rejects the concept of disorganized attachment, instead arguing that people can organize a response to almost all forms of danger, even if the response is increased aggression or ignoring physical and psychological pain.
 Granqvist and 42 other attachment experts, including Mary Main, agreed that the concept of disorganized attachment, as understood in 2017, has little or no utility, and may not be used clinically or forensically.

 The ABC+D model was widely accepted by the research community from about 1990–2017, although Main was calling for caution in the use of disorganized attachment in clinical and forensic settings by at least 2011.
 In 2018 van IJzendoorn et al. pointed out the replication crisis of ABC+D-based attachment assessments, and called for the ABC+D attachment community to revisit its foundations.